TJ Friedl Player Props: Reds vs. White Sox

-TJ Friedl -- with a slugging percentage of .323 in his past 10 games, including zero home runs) -- will be in action for the Cincinnati Reds versus the Chicago White Sox, with Lance Lynn on the hill, on May 5 at 6:40 PM ET.
+On Saturday, TJ Friedl (.387 slugging percentage in past 10 games, with no homers) and the Cincinnati Reds face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
+First pitch is at 6:40 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Padres.
+He had two hits (going 2-for-4 with a double and an RBI) in his last game against the White Sox.

 TJ Friedl Game Info & Props vs. the White Sox